suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

 This is selecting the h1 heading element on your webpage and setting the colour of it.

-Refresh index.html in your web browser, the heading 'Welcome to my first webpage!' should now be a different colour.
+Refresh index.html in your web browser.
+The heading 'Welcome to my first webpage!' should now be a different colour.

 Go to style.css and add the following: